Office of International Programs

 Students make their own arrangements for travel to Amsterdam.
 We strongly suggest that students use a travel agent, as they may provide more assistance should events alter itineraries at the last moment.
 Loyola University Maryland uses Frosch Travel International in Baltimore, Maryland.
 Alice Wilcox (of Frosch) handles all of Loyola’s arrangements, and may be reached via email at firstname.lastname@example.org or by phone at 410-433-9300.

-Students fly into Amsterdam via Schiphol Airport (AMS).
-After arriving at Schiphol Airport, AUAS will provide pick-up service to transport students to the dorm, which is located about 30 minutes away.
-Most street signs have English and almost all cab drivers speak English.
-The Euro is the currency used in transactions.
+Students fly into Schiphol Airport (AMS), Amsterdam.
+After arriving at Schiphol Airport, AUAS will provide pick-up service on designated days to transport students to the dorm, which is located about 30 minutes away.

 Please make sure your son/daughter is at least three hours early to the airport for proper check-in and to go through security.
 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes in case their luggage gets delayed.

-Loyola University Students who have a U.S. passport will start the process to get a resident permit (student visa) while they are in the United States and complete it after they arrive in Amsterdam.
-The price of the resident permit has recently increased and is likely to change again soon.
-Currently, the cost of the resident permit is 300 Euros.
+Loyola University students who have a U.S. passport will start the process to get a residence permit (study visa) while they are in the United States and complete it after they arrive in Amsterdam.
+The price of the residence permit changes every year.
+Currently, the cost of the residence permit is 307 Euros.

 It is very important that your son/daughter check the airline website to make sure that their luggage complies with weight restrictions and the number of bags flown for free.
 International flights are very strict about luggage size and weight and it is something that can change without ample warning, so checking the website periodically is highly suggested.

-Loyola University Maryland relies on the professional student life staff of AUAS.
+Loyola University Maryland relies on the professional student office at AUAS (HVA).
 The Inbound Office at AUAS holds an exchange student orientation at the beginning of each semester.
-AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about study abroad insurance.
+AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about options of study abroad insurance.

 Housing in Amsterdam